go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * `addmod`, `mulmod`: for modulo addition and multiplication. for example, `addmod(x,y,k)` calculates `(x + y) % k`.
 * `keccak256`, `sha256`, `sha3`, `ripemd160`: calculate hashes with various standard hash algorithms.
-	* some keccak256 is use cases are: to create a deterministic unique ID from a input, for commit-reveal schemes, for compact cryptographic signature (by signing the hash instead of a larger input)
+	* some keccak256 use cases are: to create a deterministic unique ID from a input, for commit-reveal schemes, for compact cryptographic signature (by signing the hash instead of a larger input)

 <br>